Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 - largest integer of the matrix
 - the time required to perform all the child process operations

-Two files are required to successfully execute the program:
+The following two files are required:
 - DET.c
 - DET.h